Umaid Mahal – Personable and peaceful, featuring a lavish design and historical grace.

 - Glocal Tadka – Basement-level vegetarian restaurant in Crystal Mall, 500m down M.I.
 Road from the roundabout.

 - Icekraft Jaipur Banipark – Finest in the region by a mile for western meals such as burgers, waffles, and tacos.
 Ground floor of Crystal Mall, past Café Coffee Day.

 - No shops along the street in front, but a few on the main road about 100m away.
 Otherwise, head to the Old City (see below).

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate, is about 3km (10-minute drive) from the guesthouse, while the City Palace is about 5km (20-minute drive).
+The nearest entrance to the Old City, Chandpole Gate, is about 3 km from the guesthouse, while the City Palace is about 5 km.
 Both are best accessed by auto-rickshaw.

 Umaid Mahal – The Hotel

 - Alsisar Haveli

 - Arya Niwas